 1. I assumed that you will be reading these summaries and watching the videos chronologically.

 2. I narrated some of the main actions in each episode without revealing the plot’s twists and turns.

 3. At the beginning of each summary starting with Episode 3, I placed in a table a recap of the major twists and turns of the previous episode.
 But because you have already watched the video of the previous episode, they aren’t spoilers anymore.

 4. I followed this structure all throughout, except for Ep.
-20 where I included some spoilers.
-Reason - most people want to know if the drama has a good ending or a sad ending before they invest the time in watching it.
+20 (Finale) where I included some spoilers.
+Reason - most people want to know if the drama has a happy ending or a sad ending before they invest the time in watching it.

 Cast of characters:

 (topnotch academic coach)